actor-framework/actor-framework.github.io/_posts/2016-05-02-a-glimpse-at-the-future-of-caf.md

 first pre-release is scheduled for June and will include a complete overhaul of the user manual.
 It was not an easy decision to break the API on so many layers.
-However, the changes are the result of all the feedback we received over the years as well as our own experiences with using CAF on a daily base.
+However, the changes are the result of all the feedback we received over years as well as our own experiences with using CAF on a daily basis.
 This makes version 0.15 the most important milestone towards a stable 1.0 release.